 The final one is where you have already submitted your application and just before the interview, one or two days before, you get invited to a cocktail event or another type of group event.
 Only in this last type of McKinsey networking event are you guaranteed an interview.

-In the other types of McKinsey networking events are usually not guaranteed an interview.
+In other types of McKinsey networking events (BCG, Bain, KPMG, Deloitte, PwC, etc networking events) are usually not guaranteed an interview.

-If you would like to learn how to carry yourself during the last type of McKinsey networking event we recommend to work through the McKinsey closed-list dinner (accessible if you are a Premium or FC Insider member).
+If you would like to learn how to carry yourself during the last type of McKinsey networking event we recommend working through the McKinsey closed-list dinner (accessible if you are a Premium or FC Insider member).

-Second, it’s also important to understand some myths about networking events so you can set the right expectation for yourself and plan accordingly.
+Second, it’s also important to understand some myths about McKinsey networking events (BCG, Bain, et al.) so you can set the right expectation for yourself and plan accordingly.

 A lot of candidates believe that if they have a weak profile, weak resume, weak background, they could go to an event, dazzle and likely change things so as to secure them an interview.
 It rarely happens.
 It is very hard to change things because the group setting makes it very difficult for you to set yourself apart and look different from the pack around you.

 So, if you haven’t invested enough time in building a proper resume, thinking through how you’re going to present your image and writing a very good cover letter, you are significantly lowering your chances to be invited for interviews.
-Resume and cover letter play a very big role.
+A resume and cover letter play a very big role.

 To some extent it’s true, but to be brutally honest, the real reason consulting firms hold these events is for firms’ own benefit.
 Consulting today is a lot more competitive than it was 20 years ago.
 Consulting firms are competing with hedge funds, private equity shops, investment banks, and even NGOs, etc. who are also trying to attract very talented people.
 So these events are for you to find more about firms and firms hope that those candidates who are on the fence about applying will actually apply.